 Moreover, other concealed and/or unforeseen site conditions may affect pricing, for example, the existence of any of the following (which may need to be disconnected, removed, or altered): concrete footing below ground, water/electric or gas pipes, plumbing or sewer lines, fire sprinkler lines, landscaping/irrigation lines, large tree roots, low voltage lines (e.g. communication), etc.

 Can a property owner / landlord recover the costs of a Soft Story retrofit?

 Top seismologists and building scientists all agree that there is an urgent need to retrofit residential and commercial properties in Los Angeles and safeguard them from the destructive forces of earthquakes.
 Property owners should prepare today for the real and very imminent threat of seismic activity.
-If you wish to discuss or schedule a free inspection of your home or Soft-Story structure, Call Angela at (800) 862-6582.
+If you wish to discuss or schedule a free inspection of your home or Soft-Story structure, call Weinstein Construction at (800) 862-6582.
 Be prepared and have peace of mind when the next “Big One” hits!